so-sc/sosc-website/src/contents/events/coursera-for-campus/index.md

 ## How the program works:
 - Access 3,800 courses and 400 Specializations
 - Up to 5,000 licenses for enrolled students at the impacted organization
-- Institutions may enroll students in courses through July 31, 2020
+- Registration is open till July 31, 2020
 - Students can complete courses through September 30, 2020
 - Month-to-month extensions are available, dependent on need
-- Enterprise-level admin tools, analytics, and online support resources
-- Features such as SSO and private authoring may not be included

 ## Prerequisites
 - Chrome/Firefox browser